-- Development at higher densities than the other two Chetwynd character areas, reflecting greater mass and scale of existing military buildings being replaced in this site, including terraced houses, maisonettes and low-rise apartments. - Retention of existing green infrastructure assets including existing playing fields, provision of new green corridors and integration into wider green infrastructure network.

-- Integration of existing culverted drainage channel along southern site boundary into site-wide SuDS and green infrastructure network with an open swale, creation of adjoining open space and restoration of Moor Wood to help provide a sense of place (C). - Provision of attractive and accessible routes for walking and cycling within the character area, with links to Toton Lane Tram Stop and towards the East Midlands Hub Station. - Provision of between 2 and 3.5 hectares of land for small scale employment development in Use Class E(g) (offices, research and development and high-tech light manufacturing).
+- Development at higher densities than the other two Chetwynd character areas, reflecting greater mass and scale of existing military buildings being replaced in this site, including terraced houses, maisonettes and low-rise apartments. - Retention of existing green infrastructure assets including existing playing fields, provision of new green corridors and integration into wider green infrastructure network. - Integration of existing culverted drainage channel along southern site boundary into site-wide SuDS and green infrastructure network with an open swale, creation of adjoining open space and restoration of Moor Wood to help provide a sense of place (C). - Provision of attractive and accessible routes for walking and cycling within the character area, with links to Toton Lane Tram Stop and towards the East Midlands Hub Station. railway station. - Southern access point to bring Attenborough Station within walking distance of future residents. - Provision of between 2 and 3.5 hectares of land for small scale employment development in Use Class E(g) (offices, research and development and high-tech light manufacturing).
 (F)